monarchwadia/blog-monarchwadia.com/_drafts/2023-02-07-data-categorization-boring-genai-1.md

 @endsalt

 {% endplantuml %}

+# Traditional challenges

+Heretofore, there are several downsides to this approach.

+1. **Human-driven Maintenance:** This feature requires expensive ongoing effort to keep categories updated with new content, and to ensure items are classified correctly.
+2. **Misclassification Risk:** Human error could misclassify items, making them harder to find.
+3. **Inflexibility:** Once tags or categories are implemented, it becomes challenging to modify, remove, or personalize them.
+This is because they often become deeply integrated with the project's structure.

+# The hidden assumption

+We are, however, assuming a few things here.

+1. **We need humans in the mix.**
+2. **It's expensive and unreliable to remove the human.**
+3. **Writing a technical solution is impossible because computers are stupid.**
+4. **Maintenance will be expensive.**
+5. **We cannot support multiple category ontologies due to cost of implementation.**

+# Database Design

 There are multiple categories, and posts can belong to many such categories, making it a true many-to-many relationship.
 This can be represented in a many-to-many table.